 When You’re Injured, Find a Replacement for Running.
 “Find other things to do during the time that you would normally run.
 I think runners are rhythm people, so it’s important to keep that schedule and do something valuable during the time you’d normally run.
 It may not be the same as running, but it can also be really great.”

-This story is the fifth segment of PodiumRunner’s The Injuries You Can’t See series with elite athletes discussing how injury has helped them deal with larger issues in running and in their lives.
-Read part 1, part 2, part 3, and part 4.
+This story is the sixth segment of PodiumRunner’s The Injuries You Can’t See series with elite athletes discussing how injury has helped them deal with larger issues in running and in their lives.